skip to Main Content

 • Upper-World places of convalescence and healing.

-• The “Council of Elders” and its role in the removal of entanglements, unhealthy contracts, and “curses”
+• The “Council of Elders” and its role in the removal of entanglements, unhealthy contracts, and “curses”.

 • Honouring of both the Sacred Masculine and the Sacred Feminine.

-… and more!
+… and much more too!

-Reading time: 12 mins
+Reading time: 22 mins

 Get news direct to your inbox